gesanner/gesanner/README.md

 Here's a list of my school courses and the projects I completed in them, followed by the language they are coded in and a little information about them:
 1. CSCI-322: Android Mobile Device Programming [Fall 2024]
      - AndroidEmailChecker2024 : Java
+          - This app was part of the Programmatic UI section, where we were writing Android apps without the use of XML files.
+          - The user enters their e-mail address, clicks a button, and is told if it is VALID or INVALID.
      - AndroidContacts2024 : Java
+          - This app was part of the Menus and SQLite Database section, where we learned how to store data in an Android app.
+          - The user can add, delete, or update a contact.
+The user can also search by e-mail for a contact.
      - AndroidChessboard2024 : Java
      - AndroidTap2024 : Java
 2. CSCI-428: Advanced Android Mobile Device Programming [Spring 2025]